 References are publications that support the biological activity of the product.

 Hillard et al (1999) Synthesis and characterization of potent and selective agonists of the neuronal cannabinoid receptor (CB1).
 J.Pharmacol.Exp.Ther.
 289 1427 PMID: 10336536

 Pertwee (1999) Pharmacology of cannabinoid receptor ligands.
 Curr.Med.Chem.
 6 635 PMID: 10469884

 Patel et al (2001) Cannabinoid CB1 receptor agonists produce cerebellar dysfunction in mice.
 2001 Symposium on the Cannabinoids, International

 If you know of a relevant reference for ACPA, please let us know.

 View Related Products by Product Action

-Keywords: ACPA, supplier, Potent, selective, CB1, agonists, Cannabinoids, Receptors, cb1r, Arachidonylcyclopropylamide, CB1, Receptors, CB1, Receptors, Tocris Bioscience
+Keywords: ACPA, ACPA supplier, Potent, selective, CB1, agonists, Cannabinoids, Receptors, cb1r, Arachidonylcyclopropylamide, 1318, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for ACPA include:

 Srisai et al (2017) MRAP2 regulates ghrelin receptor signaling and hunger sensing.
 Nat Commun 8 713 PMID: 28959025